kevinddchen/Keras-FCN/README.md

 When upsampling, we can also utilize the intermediate layers of the CNN to improve the accuracy of the segmentation.
 For an introduction, see <a href="https://nanonets.com/blog/how-to-do-semantic-segmentation-using-deep-learning/">this article</a>.

-The <a href="http://host.robots.ox.ac.uk/pascal/VOC/">Pascal VOC project</a> is a dataset containing images whose pixels have been labeled according to 20 classes (plus the background), which include aeroplanes, cars, and people.
+The <a href="http://host.robots.ox.ac.uk/pascal/VOC/">Pascal VOC project</a> is a dataset containing images whose pixels have been labeled according to 20 classes (excluding the background), which include aeroplanes, cars, and people.
 We will be performing semantic segmentation according to this dataset.

 ## Data